 How to Transplant Wisteria Vines

-Cut the vine back to about 3 feet tall.
-Start digging about 18 to 24 inches from the stem.
+Cut the vine back to about 3 feet (1 m.) tall.
+Start digging about 18 to 24 inches (46-61 cm.) from the stem.
 To successfully transplant wisteria, you must dig deep.
 Continue digging and prying in a circle around your transplant.

-Wisteria doesn’t like to be moved, so take up as large a root ball as possible.
+Wisteria doesn’t like to be moved, so take up as large of a root ball as possible.
 The more root with its original soil, the greater chance of success in transplanting wisteria.
 Place the root ball on a tarp and drag it to its new location.

 When you’re ready to transplant wisteria, dig the new hole to twice the size of the root ball.
 Mix the soil from the hole with up to 50 percent compost or leaf mold to provide the best new home for your transplant.

-Wisteria do best in fertile soil with lots of sun.
+Wisteria does best in fertile soil with lots of sun.
 The best time to transplant wisteria is early morning or evening.
 Stake the vine immediately.
 Water well and keep your fingers crossed.

 Transplanting wisteria can be difficult and back-breaking, but knowing how to transplant wisteria properly will increase your chances of success.
 Good luck and good digging!